Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: in Action

 \subsubsection{\perceval Implementation\texorpdfstring{ \footnotemark}{}}

-Our aim is to reproduce some of the results of \cite{kyriienko_solving_2021}, where the authors use so-called differentiable quantum circuits, together with classical optimisation algorithms, to provide an approximation to the solution of the nonlinear differential equation with $\lambda, \kappa \in \R$, and boundary condition $f(0)=f_{0} \in \R$.
+Our aim is to reproduce some of the results of \cite{kyriienko_solving_2021}, where the authors use so-called differentiable quantum circuits, together with the classical optimisation BFGS method of \href{https://scipy.org/}{SciPy} \cite{2020SciPyNMeth}, to provide an approximation to the solution of the nonlinear differential equation with $\lambda, \kappa \in \R$, and boundary condition $f(0)=f_{0} \in \R$.
 The analytical solution of this differential equation is Here, we solve this differential equation using the linear optical circuit architectures of Section \ref{dffeqcircuit} simulated in \perceval, together with classical optimisation.
 Note that the authors of \cite{kyriienko_solving_2021} use Chebyshev polynomials as universal function approximators, whereas here we will use the Fourier series.

 In our \perceval implementation, $\eta$ is chosen empirically as $\eta = 5$, granting sufficient weight to the boundary condition.
 Concerning the $\boldsymbol{\lambda}$ parameters, each one of them is sampled uniformly randomly in the interval $\{-200, \dots, 200\}$, which is also empirically chosen.
 One could tune these $\boldsymbol{\lambda}$ parameters as well for greater accuracy, at the cost of a considerably slower minimisation procedure.
 The number of modes $m$ is taken to be equal to the number of photons $n$.
 Differentiation is numerically conducted, $\frac{df}{dx} \simeq \frac{\Delta f}{\Delta x}$, $\Delta x$ taken as $10^{-3}$.
 The discretised version of the loss function is taken on a grid of $50$ points, uniformly spaced between $0$ and $1$.